cporter/simple-zmq-websock-forwarder/README.md

 This will start a webserver on port 8000.
 Open a browser to http://localhost:8000 and an application that displays whatever the python producer sends it will start.

+## How to do it with docker

+    docker build -t zmq_proxy:latest .
+    docker run --rm -p 8000:8000 zmq_proxy:latest